Getting Your Teeth Into Dental SEO

 There is a range of strategies for creating “noise” around your business so that you can generate local and even national coverage.

-If you have any business news, for example, you could consider writing a press release around the topic for local newspapers or magazines.
-You could even send it to the appropriate industry magazines.
+If you have any business news, you could consider writing a press release for local newspapers or magazines.
+Another tactic is utilising content marketing and writing articles on other websites.

-While links can be very helpful for a site’s search campaign, it is important to remember that there are guidelines that you must adhere to, such as not paying for links (Ok, who are we kidding?), and staying away from sites that are low quality or spammy.
+While links can be very helpful for a site’s search campaign, it is important to remember that there are guidelines that you must adhere to, such as not paying for links, and staying away from sites that are low quality or spammy.

 Do not neglect social channels